Prof-Rosario-UCLA/team24/README.md

 kubectl apply -f k8s/frontendconfig.yaml kubectl apply -f k8s/ingress.yaml
  ```
+Now, the app should be deployed and reachable at https://team24.cs144.org

 ## API Endpoints
 * note: The example responses shown are for illustration only.
 Actual responses may vary depending on the current state of the database.
 Please use your own VALID data when testing the endpoints.